 It is vital that a person with RA has regular screenings for diabetes because the symptoms of type 2 diabetes are not always noticeable.

 A person can lower their risk of developing type 2 diabetes.
-The National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) advises taking the following steps to prevent type 2 diabetes:
+The

 - reaching or maintaining a moderate weight